top of page

 Why I built the AI workshop.

 I built the Responsible and Practical Use of AI for High-Stakes Communication workshop because I could see that gap clearly and because my background sits right at the intersection of where the problem lives.
-Senior communications experience, practical facilitation, and a real understanding of what high-stakes environments actually demand.

 The workshop has been delivered for parliamentary offices and professional services teams, and I'm building it out further for aged care, corporate communications and marketing functions.